gamle01/mulearch-applnetwork/feature.md

 # Why / Use - Case
 Anypoint Design Center is a development environment that includes API Designer, a tool that allows you to create API specifications in several modeling languages, such as  RAML, OAS, AsyncAPI or GraphQL specifications and also create RAML reusable API fragments.
-Once the specification or fragment is created, it can be published to Anypoint Exchange for anyone in the Developer community to use.
+Once the specification or fragment is created, it can be published to Anypoint Exchange for anyone in the organization to use.